-We have dedicated some time over the past few weeks to put ‘on paper’ three tutorials to help you install the Kubernetes MySQL Operator on dedicated platforms—AWS, Google Cloud Platform, and Microsoft Azure.
+We have dedicated some time over the past few weeks to put ‘on paper’ four tutorials to help you install the Kubernetes MySQL Operator on dedicated platforms—AWS, Google Cloud Platform, Microsoft Azure and Digital Ocean.

 Being a community-oriented initiative, our purpose is to share our Kubernetes-related work in order to encourage knowledge exchange with passionate developers just like us.
 Our entire Presslabs platform runs on Kubernetes; we’ve been having fun with it for almost 2 years, time in which we’ve earned the experience of building both the MySQL and the WordPress operators, and also other smaller, internal operators to streamline site, project and organization management.

 Our MySQL Operator plays an important as it streamlines the MySQL deployment for our apps.
 Its benefits mark all you need in a MySQL cluster orchestration:

 - Resilience due to its automatic failover function